falconsmilie/Raspberry-Pi-3-Weather/README.md

 Coming from a PHP background, along the way I hope to achieve the following couple of things;

 * Learn Python - for querying and interpreting data from the OpenWeatherMaps service.
-* Learn QtPy -a set of C++ libraries and development tools that includes platform independent abstractions for desigining the graphical user interfaces.
+* Learn QtPy - a set of C++ libraries and development tools that includes platform independent abstractions for desigining the graphical user interfaces.

 This project is currently a WIP and does not yet contain a viable release candidate!